inga-lovinde/TrustPilotChallengeRust/README.md

 in the dictionary; and it makes the total number of anagrams astronomically large)

-This is a working draft, so far the code is extremely dirty (this is my first Rust project), and it only lists all anagrams (not including words reordering) and does not yet do actual MD5 calculation.
+This is a working draft, so far the code is extremely dirty (this is my first Rust project), and it only lists all anagrams and does not yet do actual MD5 calculation.

 ## Algorithm description